Uili-Simteau/Cylon-sphero-lecture/README.md

 # Cylon-sphero-lecture
-lecture on cylon.js with Sphero platform.
+Lecture on cylon.js with Sphero platform.

+The main point I want to communicate is that Cylon.js is a powerful enabler for us as coders of javascript to interact with hardware.
+The existential question of AI arrises in my mind about what happens when the Robots control themselves? (a later talk)

 This campus lecture is a quick look at Cylon.js, and using the Sphero 2.0 robot/smart Toy/ game system platform to test it out on.